 Reconditioning helps people associate the bed and bedtime with sleep.
 This means not using the bed for activities other than sleep and sex.
 As part of the reconditioning process, the person is usually advised to go to bed only when sleepy.

-- Minimize intake of caffeinated food and drinks after lunch.
+- Limit intake of caffeinated food and drinks after lunch.

-- Avoid eating too fast or too much.
-Do not eat too close to bedtime.
+- Limit eating too fast or too much.
+Don't eat too close to bedtime.

 - If you smoke, talk to your doctor about ways to quit.